jhannah/jays.net/poker/index.md

 ## Poker

 * All skill levels welcome!
 Or just come and hang out.
 * No limit Texas hold-em.
 50/100 cent blinds. $100 buy-in.
 Bringing small bills is appreciated.
-CashApp, Venmo, PayPal available.
+CashApp, Venmo, PayPal, Zelle available.
 Table stakes.
 No rake.
 Buy in as many times as you want.
 Cash out whenever you want.
 * If you do not know how to play Texas hold-em, [it's easy](http://en.wikipedia.org/wiki/Texas_Hold%27em#Rules) We'll walk you through it. 🙂
 * No need to bring anything.
 I stock some amber / dark beers and añejo tequila.
 If you want an actual meal for yourself, bring it.
 The house might have zero food in it, or I might have bought way too much food / snacks.